scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 ### TRC Updates {#update}

 All non-base TRCs of an ISD are updates of the ISD's base TRC(s).
 The TRC update chain consists of regular and sensitive TRC updates.
-Based on the type of update, a different set of voters is necessary to create a verifiable TRC update.
-The type of update also determines the (payload) information that changes in the updated TRC.
+The type of update determines the (payload) information that changes in the updated TRC.
 This section describes the rules that apply to updating a TRC in regard to the payload information contained in the TRC.
 Some rules are valid for both update types, some only apply to a regular or a sensitive TRC update, respectively.
+Based on the type of update, a different set of voters is necessary to create a verifiable TRC update.
+The section concludes with

 #### Changed or New Certificates {#change-new}